crgalley/romspline/README.md

 ### Installation ###

-To set up romSpline, download or clone this repository and add the path to romSpline to your PYTHONPATH variable.
+To set up `romSpline`, download or clone this repository and add the path to romSpline to your PYTHONPATH variable.

-*romSpline* requires numpy, scipy, and h5py, which come with most Python distributions.
+`romSpline` requires numpy, scipy, and h5py, which come with most Python distributions.